 Debt-to-Income (DTI) Requirements to Refinance a Mortgage

-• A lower debt-to-income ratio can help you receive a better interest rate on your mortgage.
+• A lower debt-to-income ratio can help you qualify for a better interest rate on your mortgage.

 • Most lenders consider a debt-to-income ratio under 43% to be good.

-DTI is a formula lenders use to compare your current monthly housing and debt payments to your gross monthly income.
-This helps lenders assess your ability to repay the loan.
+DTI is a formula lenders use to compare your current monthly housing and debt payments to your gross monthly income, helping them assess your ability to repay the loan.

 (Total Housing Payment + All Payments on Debt) / Gross Income = DTI

-For example, you have a $2,500 house payment including principal, interest, taxes, insurance, and dues.
-Your monthly payments on credit cards, student loans, and auto loans is $1,000.
+For example: you have a $2,500 house payment (including principal, interest, taxes, insurance, and dues) and $1,000 in monthly payments on credit cards, student loans, and auto loans.
 Your before-tax income is $8,000.
 Your DTI would be 43.7%.

 ($2,500 + $1,000) / $8,000 = .437 or 43.7%

-If your finances are relatively the same today as when you first took out your mortgage, your DTI should be in good shape.
-However, if you have more credit card debt or a new auto loan, understanding your current DTI and how it can affect your ability to refinance will be necessary.
+If your finances are relatively the same as when you first took out your mortgage, your DTI should be in good shape.
+However, if you’ve taken on more credit card debt or a new auto loan since then, understanding your current DTI and how it can affect your ability to refinance will be important.

 Front-End DTI and Back-End DTI

 Lenders look at two types of DTI.
-Your front-end DTI is your total house payment versus income.
-Your back-end DTI compares your housing payments and debt payments to your income.
+Your front-end DTI compares your total house payment to your income.
+Your back-end DTI compares your housing payments and all other debt payments to your income.
 Throughout this article, we’ll mostly be talking about back-end DTI.

 What DTI Do You Need to Refinance?

-Here’s a look at the requirements for several different types of loans.
+Here’s a look at the requirements for several different loan types.

 DTI Requirements for Conventional Refinances

-If you plan to refinance with a conventional loan, the ideal back-end DTI will be around 36% for both rate-and-term and cash-out refinances.
-Staying below this level will help you get the best interest rates on your loan.
-However, some lenders will still approve loan applications with a DTI in the 45% to 50% range if you have a strong credit profile or significant savings.
+If you plan to refinance with a conventional loan, the ideal back-end DTI is around 36% for both rate-and-term and cash-out refinances.
+Staying below this level will help you get the best interest rates.
+However, some lenders will still approve applications with a DTI in the 45–50% range if you have a strong credit profile or significant savings.
+Refi.com requires a minimum credit score of 620 for conventional rate-and-term refinances and 660 for conventional cash-out refinances.

 DTI Requirements for FHA Refinances

-If you’re applying for an FHA streamline refinance, you probably don’t need to worry about DTI at all.
-That’s because the streamline option doesn’t require income verification.
-Without income, no DTI can be calculated.
-So even if you have higher debts or lower income than when you purchased the home, you may still qualify for FHA.
+If you’re applying for an FHA streamline refinance, you probably don’t need to worry about DTI at all — the streamline option typically doesn’t require income verification, so no DTI can be calculated.
+Even if you have higher debts or lower income than when you purchased the home, you may still qualify.

 DTI Requirements for USDA Refinances